programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 Each jar will get a userdata property that will hold the information panel that is associated with it, so that when it is selected that panel can be shown.
 Note that the introduction of the 'piecescale' variable is not strictly necessary as it is set to the same as the ratio, but it can be changed later to be smaller or larger to alter the relative size of the jars to the map.

 Model loading will be written in 3 different ways.
 All these ways are actually the same, but with different degrees of code condension.
 To begin with we will add one model, aibomM in a similar way to how we added the composite model in part 1.
 A function is defined 'onLoadAibom' that takes the .glb file and loads it when called by the loader.load() method.
-The program will not stop while loading the file which can take a while so to avoid problems do not try to add the model to a group outside the loading function code.
+The script will continue on and run the next line of the code after loader.load() even if it the model is still loading.
+This means that if the next lines of the code refer to the model, there could be an error.
+Therefore the parameters such as position are altered, and the model is added to the group, within the loading function.

 Replace: